EffingKay/WDI_PROJECT_2/README.md

 I would like to implement a feature which allows the user to plan the journey with waypoints in them.
 For example, if they chose an airport as their destination, they could chose to go there via train station.

 ##Known issues
-- The prison marker don't always dissapear once to chose the prison to escape from.
+- The prison marker don't always dissapear once you chose the prison to escape from.
 - Unsuccessful login won't throw an error